 We are supported by colleagues in the National Aspergillosis Centre, Infectious Diseases and Respiratory Medicine.
-The centre collaborates with both public and private sector organisations, universities and advises the Institute of Specialist Surveyors and Engineers on all issues relating to moulds.
+The centre collaborates with both public and private sector organizations including NHS trusts, universities and advises a number of UK built environment institutes on all issues relating to moulds.

 - BS ISO 16000-1:2006: General aspects of sampling strategy